A single-chain nanoparticle-based mean-field theory for associative polymers: A mean-field theory for sticker association

 The second term in Eq.~\ref{eq:freee} expresses the change in the system when intra-polymer bonds are swapped for inter-polymer bonds.
 We thus focus on the inter-polymer bonds and on the association phenomenon resulting from the swap between intra- and inter- bonds.

 Specifically, we envision two bonded stickers of the same type $i$ on the same polymer as a chemical species $A_{i1}$, or equivalently a complex of inert monomers separated by two identical stickers.
-By a bond-swapping process two $A_{i1}$ units, each on a different polymer, can react to form a $A_{i2}$ intermolecular complex, as illustrated schematically in Fig.~\ref{fig:schema}(d).
+By a bond-swapping process, two $A_{i1}$ units, each on a different polymer, can react to form a $A_{i2}$ intermolecular complex, as illustrated schematically in Fig.~\ref{fig:schema}(d).
 Therefore, the process can be formally modelled as a chemical reaction:

-In a more precise thermodynamic formalism, the chemical equilibrium can be written as (indicating with $N_{A_{i1}}$ and $N_{A_{i2}}$ the number of $A_{i1}$ and $A_{i2}$ units and with $Q_{A_{i1}}$ and $Q_{A_{i2}}$ their partition functions~\cite{hill2012introduction,sciortino2016}):
+In a more precise thermodynamic formalism, the chemical equilibrium can be written as (indicating with $N_{A_{i1}}$ and $N_{A_{i2}}$ the number of $A_{i1}$ and $A_{i2}$ units and with $Q_{A_{i1}}$ and $Q_{A_{i2}}$ their partition functions, respectively~\cite{hill2012introduction,sciortino2016}):

 The expressions for $Q_{A_{i1}}$ and $Q_{A_{i2}}$ are reported in Appendix~\ref{app:mass_action}.
-In terms of the \textit{degree of conversion} $q_i$ (the fraction of possible $A_{i2}$ units formed), the law of mass action corresponding to the chemical reaction of Eq.~\eqref{eq:chemical_eq} is:
+In terms of the \textit{degree of conversion} $q_i=\frac{N_{A_{i2}}}{N_i/4}$ (the fraction of $A_{i2}$ units formed from the total number of stickers of type $i$, $N_i$), the law of mass action corresponding to the chemical reaction of Eq.~\eqref{eq:chemical_eq} is:

-where $v_L$ is the volume accessible to the chain of length $L$ separating two consecutive stickers, which we assume to scale as $v_L=a^3 L^{3\nu}$, $a$ is a characteristic length of the order of the monomer diameter and $\nu$ is a scaling exponent which will be discussed further below.
+where $v_L$ is the volume accessible to the chain of length $L$ separating two consecutive stickers, which we assume to scale as $v_L=a^3 L^{3\nu}$, and $\nu$ is a scaling exponent which will be discussed further below.
 Since the right-hand side of the previous equation is actually independent of $i$, we can consider all the $\{q^i\}$ to be the same and set them to $q$.
 Resolving with respect to $q$, we obtain:

+It is necessary to point out that this approach assumes an uncorrelated degree of conversion $q$, \textit{i.e.} it neglects correlations and cooperative behaviour in sticker-sticker interactions, coherently with a mean-field hypothesis.
+More sophisticated theories incorporating bonding correlations (see \textit{e.g.} Ref.~\cite{choi_2020}) have to be used when investigating systems dominated by such effects, which can be brought about by \textit{e.g.} electrostatic interactions involving charged groups in polyampholytes~\cite{mccarty_2019}.